hugapi/HOPE/all/HOPE-6--Per-Interface-Defaults.md

 ```

 In the above example, this would mean that when calling from the CLI, no user would be required, but it would be necessary when making an HTTP API call.

+## Rejected Proposals

+### Using *kargs and **kwargs for defaults

+*This section of the HOPE was rejected as it was determined that this could lead to naming conflicts as more parameters are added to the routers.
+This is a large cost for the minimal benefit of not needing to explicitly specify defaults.*

-Finally, this HOPE proposes utilizing unused **kwargs in the interface decorators as automatic defaults.
+This HOPE proposes utilizing unused **kwargs in the interface decorators as automatic defaults.
 This would simplify the above to:

 ```python